 - Let them tell you what “the real issue” is.
 They are the expert.

 - Do not offer solutions to their experience or a “different perspective.”

 - Sometimes, they may need to tell the same stories repeatedly.
 Sometimes they may be totally frustrated about having to tell the same story repeatedly.
 Respect their stance and their pace.

 - Recognize that alliance comes with empathy – not pity

-- White people need to remember that their privilege does not make them bad.
+- White people must remember that their privilege does not make them bad.
 No one is asking White people to apologize for their ancestors or to walk in shame/embarrassment for the wrongs in which they did not actively partake.
-More so, BIPOC are asking White people (i.e. people with privilege) to dismantle the systems others built and the privileged maintain.
+More so, BIPOC are asking White people (i.e., people with privilege) to dismantle the systems others built and the privileged maintain.